equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 ## Deleting an existing job

 The job list in the example above has a job named `compute-20210407105556-rkwaibwe`.
 To delete it, send a `DELETE` request to `http://compute:8000/api/v1/jobs/compute-20210407105556-rkwaibwe`.
 A successful deletion will respond with result object.
-Both single and once within a batch can be deleted with this method
+Both single and specific ones within a batch can be deleted with this method

 ```json
 {